-Second, the impact of the physical activity performed while cycling can be measured in terms of the economic value of mortality rate improvement through the Health Economic Assessment Tool (HEAT) [35].
-HEAT is a tool developed by the WHO designed to conduct economic assessments of the health impacts of cycling [35].
+Second, the impact of the physical activity performed while cycling can be measured in terms of the economic value of mortality rate improvement through the Health Economic Assessment Tool (HEAT) [39].
+HEAT is a tool developed by the WHO designed to conduct economic assessments of the health impacts of cycling [39].
 The HEAT tool serves to estimate the value of reduced mortality that results from regular cycling.
-This tool is based on the best available evidence and transparent assumptions, making it easy to use, with minimal data input requirements, adaptable to local contexts, and scientifically robust [10].
-The HEAT tool is designated to be used for professionals in different fields of knowledge, making it an integral and interdisciplinary tool for health and economic analysis.
+This tool is based on the best available evidence and transparent assumptions, making it easy to use with minimal data input requirements, adaptable to local contexts and scientifically robust [8].
+The HEAT tool is designated to be used by professionals in different fields of knowledge, making it an integral and interdisciplinary tool for health and economic analysis.

-We used the HEAT tool for assessing the health and economic value of reduced mortality resulting from regular cycling after the temporary bike paths were implemented during the pandemic in 2020 in Bogotá compared to the pre-pandemic cycling patterns in 2019.
-As HEAT defines, the measurement can be performed only for the population between 20 and 64 years old.
+We used the HEAT tool for assessing the health and economic value of reduced mortality resulting from regular cycling after the temporary bike paths were implemented during the pandemic in 2020 in Bogotá, compared to the pre-pandemic cycling patterns in 2019.
+As HEAT defines, the measurement can be performed only for members of the population between 20 and 64 years old.
 After estimating the input parameters for 2019 and 2020, the tool calculates the health and economic value of the bicycle transport system in terms of preventable mortality.
-The parameters used are described in Appendix C.